amanrai00/PortfolioAman/README.md

 - Keeping component logic clean when animations and i18n are both involved

 ### Animation & GSAP
-- ScrollTrigger pin and scrub behavior — getting smooth scroll-linked animations without janky playback
+- ScrollTrigger pin and scrub behavior getting smooth scroll-linked animations without janky playback
 - Timing and easing curves make or break how a site feels.
 Small tweaks to `duration` and `ease` had huge impact
 - Lazy-loading animation instances so the browser doesn't choke on a page with many animated sections

 ### Internationalization (i18n)
 - Vue I18n setup for switching between English and Japanese at runtime
-- Learned that localization isn't just text replacement — Japanese characters are wider, line heights need adjustment, and some layouts that work in English break in Japanese
+- Learned that localization isn't just text replacement.
+Japanese characters are wider, line heights need adjustment, and some layouts that work in English break in Japanese
 - Managing translation files and keeping them in sync as the site grew

 ### CSS & Responsive Design